 - Gear to consist of the following or similar to:

 – Speakers: 4 tops, 2 subs

 – 1 Amp Rack

 – 1 effects rack

 – Tech on duty during event

 DRESSING ROOMS /STORAGE OF EQUIPMENT: A 10’x20’ tent will be made available for changing.
 It will be shared amongst daily performers.
 While performing, the dressing tent is at your disposal for storage of music cases or props not in use.
 There is no security dedicated to the dressing rooms.
 Festival staff or sound engineering staff is not responsible for belongings left behind.

-APPLICATION REVIEW: Applications received prior to January 15, 2017 will receive first consideration.
-Applications received after January 15, 2017 will be reviewed on a rolling basis.
-The Performing Arts Selection Committee will notify all groups with its decision regarding acceptance or regret no later than February 28, 2017.
+APPLICATION REVIEW: Applications received by January 15, 2018 will receive first consideration.
+Applications received after January 15, 2018 will be reviewed on a rolling basis.
+The Performing Arts Selection Committee will notify all groups with its decision regarding acceptance or regret no later than February 28, 2018.
 The decision of the committee is final.
 Additional specific information will be sent to accepted groups.

 ACCEPTANCE: Groups will be selected based upon content, availability, and how the performance will contribute to the overall program.